SafetyGraphics/SafetyGraphics.github.io/README.md

 ## Background

 This is the homepage for the Interactive Safety Graphics (ISG) subteam of the ASA Biopharm-DIA Safety Working Group.
 The working group is an interdisciplinary effort that, amongst other things, seeks to provide a clinical safety workflow for monitoring during clinical development in an open source model.
 The ISG team’s first deliverable is a workflow to monitor for hepatoxicity using the new [safetyGraphics R package](https://github.com/SafetyGraphics/safetyGraphics) and a [well-documented clinical workflow](https://github.com/SafetyGraphics/SafetyGraphics.github.io/raw/master/ISG%20Hepatic%20Safety%20Explorer%20User's%20Manual%20%26%20Workflow%20v1.0.pdf) based on the safety clinician’s monitoring practice.
-You can try out the interactive eDish graphic used in the R package [here](https://safetygraphics.github.io/safety-eDISH/test/).
+You can try out the interactive hep explorer graphic used in the R package [here](https://safetygraphics.github.io/hep-explorer/test-page/example1).

 ## safetyGraphics R Package